Home/Fruits/White-fleshed Dragon Fruit

 MythDragon fruit is a type of cactus fruit.+

-RealityWhile dragon fruit grows on a cactus, it is not just any cactus fruit; it belongs to the Hylocereus genus, which is unique.
+RealityWhile dragon fruit comes from a cactus, it is not a traditional cactus fruit; it belongs to the Hylocereus genus.

 MythEating dragon fruit will change the color of your urine.+

-RealityThis is a myth; dragon fruit does not contain pigments that affect urine color.
+RealityThis is a myth; dragon fruit does not affect urine color.

 Healthy Recipes